yuli1102/Speech-Dataset-for-Drone-Assisted-Inspection/README.md

 A Speaker-Keyword Classification Multi-tasking Model for Keeping Human in the Loop of Drone Assisted Inspection

 Data can be downloaded from "Releases".
 These Mel-spectrogram images are converted from 1.5 seconds audio segments splitted from our raw audio data.
+These data are collected from 8 subjects with 10 different keywords of "BIRDS, Task, One, Two, Three, Four, Backward, Continue, Hover, Stop”.
+In the paper, 5 subjects are used to deveop an initial model, and data from subject 6-8 are used for model adaption.